 Online shoppers looking for a new mattress will likely come across both Leesa and Purple.
-These popular bed-in-a-box companies offer foam and hybrid models in addition to pillows, bases, bedding, and other sleep accessories.
+These popular mattress-in-a-box companies offer foam and hybrid models in addition to pillows, bases, bedding, and other sleep accessories.

 Leesa is a certified B Corporation with a social mission that includes charity work and regular mattress donations.
-The company launched with its flagship foam Leesa mattress and has since expanded its product line to include the Studio by Leesa, the Leesa Hybrid, and the Leesa Legend.
+The company launched with its flagship foam Leesa mattress and has since expanded its product line to include the Studio by Leesa, the Leesa Sapira Hybrid, and the Leesa Legend.
 The price points range from budget-friendly to luxury, and each mattress incorporates proprietary foam layers for pressure relief.

 Purple gained popularity quickly with its unique Purple Grid, a hyper-elastic polymer comfort layer with open air channels.
 The Purple Grid cradles the body and cushions pressure points.
 Since the debut of the flagship Purple mattress, the company has improved upon the original design and expanded the Purple mattress line to include the Purple Hybrid and the Purple Hybrid Premier.